Estimating many properties of a quantum state via quantum reservoir processing: Quantum reservoir property estimation

 \subsection{Physical setting}

-We consider a system based on interacting quantum nodes which is used as a dynamical estimation device.
-More specifically, our considered device is a pair-wise connected network of qubits, as shown in Fig.~\ref{QRPEscheme}, where the connections are obtained with transverse exchange interactions~\cite{majer2007coupling} and each qubit is excited with a continuous driving field.
+As a proof-of-principle, we first consider a dynamical estimation device based on pair-wise connected interacting qubits, as shown in Fig.~\ref{fig: scheme}, which is also known as quantum registers~\cite{Regis_PhysRevLett.93.150501,Regis_doi:10.1126/science.1139831}.
+Later in Sec.~\ref{sec: CVres} we will demonstrate that our scheme works also for continuous variable reservoir systems evolving under open quantum dynamics.
+The connections between quantum nodes are obtained with transverse exchange interactions~\cite{majer2007coupling} and each qubit is excited with an onsite driving field.
 For $n$-qubit input states, there are $n$ pairs of reservoir nodes.
-The corresponding Hamiltonian of the qubit network device is given by
+The corresponding Hamiltonian of the device is given by

 The operators $\varsigma_i^{x,y,z}$ represent the Pauli operators on the $i$-th quantum node, which has a compatible dimension with the context.
-The parameter $J$ represents the strength of the pair-wise transverse exchange interaction between $(2i-1)$-th and $2i$-th nodes.
+The parameter $J$ represents the strength of the pair-wise transverse exchange interaction between the reservoir nodes.
 The parameters $P_{1,2}$ and $E_{1,2}$ represent driving field strength and onsite energy respectively.
 Such a device can be readily realized with superconducting qubits, where the exchange interaction can be realized via a cavity quantum bus~\cite{majer2007coupling}.
 Moreover, the form of $\hat{H}$ is of a quantum spin Hamiltonian which can be realized in a variety of platforms such as NMR~\cite{alvarez2015localization,kusumoto2021experimental}, quantum dots~\cite{kandel2021adiabatic}, and trapped ions~\cite{porras2004effective}.